epomatti/azure-identity-security/README.md

 - Group owners(s)
 - Selected user(s) or group(s)
 - Users review their own access - if they can't, group owner reviews
-- Managers of users
+- Managers of users ([synced attribute][10] from Active Directory)

 Recurrence is set.

-Settings are then configured such as apply or not the results to resource, no response behavior, notifications, justifications, etc.
+Settings are then configured such as:

+- Apply or not the results to resource
+- No response behavior
+  - No change
+  - Remove access
+  - Approve access
+  - Take recommendations
+- Notifications
+- Justifications
+- etc.

 ## Policy exclusions